Southern-Style Honey Butter Cornbread Poppers: Sweet & Savory Bites

 Instructions

-2. In a large bowl, whisk together cornmeal, flour, sugar, baking powder, and salt.
+Step 2: In a large mixing bowl, whisk together the cornmeal, all-purpose flour, granulated sugar, baking powder, and 1/2 teaspoon salt until well combined.

-4. Pour the wet mixture into the dry mixture and stir until just combined.
-Fold in corn kernels.
+Step 4: Pour the wet ingredients into the dry ingredients.
+Stir gently until just combined.
+Be careful not to overmix.
+Gently fold in the corn kernels.

-5. Spoon batter into muffin tin, filling each about 2/3 full.
+Step 5: Spoon the cornbread batter into the prepared mini muffin tin, filling each cup about two-thirds full.

-6. Bake for 10–12 minutes until golden brown and a toothpick comes out clean.
+Step 6: Bake in the preheated oven for 10-12 minutes, or until the tops are golden brown and a toothpick inserted into the center comes out clean.

 Notes